 With around 40 miles of coastline in the Punta Cana area, there should be some snorkeling opportunities right off the beach, people might think.
 That’s why visitors often raise the question which resorts in Bavaro and Punta Cana are the best to snorkel right off the beach?

 To be honest, there is no great snorkeling in front of any resort as the large Punta Cana reef surrounding the whole area is several miles off the coast.
-The best bet would be the few resorts in Cabeza de Toro (Dreams Palm Beach*, Catalonia*, Be Live Experience*, Natura Park*, etc.), as there is a small reef close to the beach.
+The best bet would be the few resorts in Cabeza de Toro (Dreams Palm Beach*, Catalonia* (check extensive hotel review here), Be Live Experience*, Natura Park*, etc.), as there is a small reef close to the beach.

 If snorkeling right from your resort is important for you, you should check out the Bayahibe area (approx. 1 hour away from Punta Cana), as there are some artificial reefs accessible from the shore, especially along the resorts Dreams Dominicus*, Viva Wyndham Dominicus Beach*, Catalonia Royal* and Iberostar Hacienda*.